THE BEST CYCLING SUNGLASSES

 While I’ve read comments on Smith’s website from some users who’ve been disappointed that the plastic molded connection pieces don’t hold up well, my experience with the Smith Attack was too short to weigh in on this.

 I couldn’t make the fit work with my Kask Protone and Utopia helmets.
-There was clearly competition between the ends of the Attack’s arms and the Protone’s bracing.
+There was clear competition between the ends of the Attack’s arms and the Protone’s bracing.
 Miles also wears a Protone so I didn’t ask him to review these sunglasses.

 I’ll bet the Attack fits well with Smith helmets though!